Overall obligation and compulsory stockpiling programme

 In a departure from the principle that compulsory stockpiling should be carried out by the importing companies, substitute and common compulsory stockpiling is also allowed, however, only in a subsidiary context.

 - Substitute compulsory stockpiling: a substitute compulsory stockpiling agreement may involve a stockholder transferring its stockpiling obligation to a suitable third party.
-Substitute compulsory stockpiling until the end of November 2013 has been carried out only by the PLG Pflichtlagergesellschaft für Mineralöle.
-There could be further subsititute stockholders in the future.

 - Common compulsory stockpiling: third parties may also be companies, which mainly carry out compulsory stockpiling for a specific branch of industry.
 Common compulsory stockpiling so far has been carried out only by the CARBURA Tanklager AG (TLG).
-There could be further common stockholders in the future.